Now · pairs to your phone over WebRTC Issue 04 · 2026 Free to design · from €9.99 one-time to ship

 · ASO · 7 min read

-Most App Store screenshot critique gets stuck on surface-level aesthetics — "this one has nice gradients", "this one's clean", "this looks premium".
-Those statements don't tell you what to change in your own carousel.
-Useful critique is structural: which decisions are making the screenshot convert, separately from which decisions are just taste.
+Most App Store screenshot critique gets stuck on surface aesthetics — "this one has nice gradients", "this one's clean", "this looks premium".
+Those statements don't help you change anything in your own carousel.
+Useful critique is structural: which decisions are doing the conversion work, separately from which decisions are just taste.

 The four structural decisions